 Place ice packs on the dressing (bandage) over your wound (incision) 4 to 6 times a day for about 20 minutes each time.
 Wrap the ice packs in a clean towel or cloth.
 Do not place it directly on the dressing.
 Ice helps keep swelling down.

 Your sutures (stitches) will be removed about 1 to 2 weeks after surgery.

 Keep your bandage and your wound clean and dry.
-Ask your doctor if it is OK to change the dressing.
+Ask your surgeon if it is OK to change the dressing.
 Keeping a gauze pad under your arm may help absorb sweat and keep your underarm skin from getting irritated or sore.
 Do not place any lotion or ointment on your incision.

-Check with your doctor about when you can start taking showers if you have a sling or shoulder immobilizer.
+Check with your surgeon about when you can start taking showers if you have a sling or shoulder immobilizer.
 Take sponge baths until you can shower.
 When you do shower:

 - Place a waterproof bandage or plastic wrap over the wound to keep it dry.

 - When you can shower without covering the wound, do not scrub it.
 Gently wash your wound.

 - Be careful to keep your arm by your side.
 To clean under this arm, lean to the front, and let it hang down away from your body.
 Reach under it with your other arm to clean under it.
 Do not raise your arm up as you clean it.

-- Do not soak the wound in a bath tub, hot tub, or swimming pool until your doctor says it is OK.
+- Do not soak the wound in a bath tub, hot tub, or swimming pool until your surgeon says it is OK.

 You will probably see the surgeon every 4 to 6 weeks until you are recovered.

 When to Call the Doctor